Linhof Technika Buyers Guide

 They should look "right" and have correct spacing on all sides.
 Take the rotating back off the camera and check to see if the rear bellows edges are reasonably straight and not excessive amount of adhesive on the edges.
 If the bellows show exposed paper from cracking (as common with certain generations of Technika bellows) they need to be replaced.
 Check not just the corners but especially the bottom of the bellows for thinning spots and light leaks.
 A couple pin holes can be patched, but this is a temporary fix and others will start to appear over time.
 The Chinese replacement bellows are not very good, have a strong chemical odor and not consistent in build quality either, avoid them.
 A Technika should have the correct Linhof bellows installed.

 The aftermarket Chinese bellows are also too thick, which does not allow the front standard to retract far enough back into the camera before closing.
-This causes the front standard to hit the door bed when closing.
+This causes the front standard to hit the middle track when closing.
 This in turn can also cause the rangefinder cam linkage to not disengage properly..
 The correct Linhof bellows are the solution.

 2. Does the camera show excessive oil in the door bed?
 Often owners just keep adding lubrication to make the camera feel smoother rather than addressing the cause of the problem.
 Ask if it has been lubricated and what type was used (WD40 is not a good answer).
 If the camera looks greasy/oily, there is likely a bigger problem being masked.
 Vaseline causes it's own issues in time, there are superior synthetic lubricants available today that do not break down over time.